 In modeling the manufacturing enterprise, the primary area of focus is the manufacturing function, which includes, in addition to the traditional production and shop floor functions, the production and material planning, material management, and order processing functions.
 In traditional modeling and simulation applied to the manufacturing domain, computer simulations have been applied to the production floor or machine shop level to study machine utilization and production and material flows and buffers.
 These methods together with traditional operations research methods have helped reduce inventory on the production floor and cut build times to a level where these are small compared to the other parts of the system.
-Enterprise modeling and simulation expand the scope so that traditional modeling and simulation are components in the enterprise modeling and simulation system.
+Enterprise modeling and simulation expand the scope so that traditional modeling and simulation system.